gbdev/pandocs/content/SGB_Functions.md

 screen.
 The 20x18 entries in the center of the 32x28 area should be set to a blank (solid color 0) tile as transparent space for the Game Boy window to be displayed inside.
-Non-transparent border data will cover the Game Boy window (for example, *Mario\'s Picross* does this, as does *WildSnake* to a lesser extent).
+Non-transparent border data will cover the Game Boy window (for example, *Mario's Picross* does this, as does *WildSnake* to a lesser extent).

 All borders repeat tiles.
 Assuming that the blank space for the GB